You may want to read:

 Only she didn’t say “toast.”
 In her distress, she uttered the word that has more power to elicit shock and loathing in godly people than any other.

-The word was jolting to me, to be sure, but I knew that if I would have reacted with a mortified “that’s not how church folk talk” vibe, I may have circumvented what God was doing in her at that moment.
+The word was jolting to me, to be sure, but I knew that if I had reacted with a mortified, “that’s not how church folk talk” vibe, I may have circumvented what God was doing in her at that moment.

 By God’s grace and heartbroken by her fear, I drew her into a hug and explained again what it means to be saved by grace through faith in Jesus Christ.
 I watched the tension drain from her shoulders as her eyes filled with tears and gratitude toward her Lord.